mkijowski/rapids5-cse-rfq/README.md

 * A HPC cluster management/monitoring solution compatible with all equipment is required.
 * Singularity container software
 * Slurm job scheduling software
-* It licensed software is installed the the software licenses should be provided for at least 3 years (prefer 5 years)
+* If licensed software is installed the the software licenses should be provided for at least 5 years (prefer perpetual)
 * Vendor must coordinate software list with Wright State University representative to finalize installation

 #### **Warranty**

 **Please state warranty terms clearly.**

 * Provide a 3 year upfront warranty with a minimum level or 8x5 next business day email, phone, and online support.
 Must also provide advance replacement coverage for exchange of malfunctioning parts.
-Also provide a quote for hardware support for the 4th and 5th year of warranty at the same level.
 * Provide the life cycle of the hardware.
 It is preferred that the equipment purchased from the vendor includes lifetime technical support.
 * Warranty and support must be provided by the equipment manufacturer, not a 3rd party.